I’m Dying For Some Hot Goss

 Elizabeth Cauvel

-I’m a west coast-based creative director at New York-based ad agency MRY, and the season 5 Masterchef runner-up.
+I’m a freelance creative director and writer and the season 5 Masterchef runner-up.
 I love mayonnaise, yoga, cats, and pizza.